 Federally, the statute of limitations never starts to run until you actually file a return.
 Many states have his same policy.
 Sometimes they will look at your income and generate an amount due based on a single filed, but this does not start the statute, you will still need to file your own...Read more »

 The bonus that you received was in relation to work that was performed in NC, therefore, NC can tax you in relation to that income.
 If the income was produced or "earned" in that state's jurisdiction, that state has the right to tax that income.
-The other way that a state would be allowed to tax...Read more »
+The other way that a state would be...Read more »

 During that time i finally graduated Chico State University.
 I don't have to pay this debt because i have qualified for Total and Permanent Disability through a student loan company called Nelnet.
 There is a catch during the last 3 years

 from May of 2015 through May of 2018 i had to...
 Read more »